 This may make you wonder why some online stores do not ask for the CVV code for each transaction.
 The reason is that customers had to input their CVV code when creating an account or adding a new credit card.
 They verify their identity each time they log on to the site, so there’s no reason to check their identity a second time with a CVV code.
 This is convenient for customers because it eliminates an extra step at checkout.

 Most retailers require customers to input the CVV during initial card-not-present transactions, but you do not have to enable CVV verification on your website.
 Some merchants feel that the extra step is annoying to customers.
-However, most payment gateways and merchant service providers, especially high-risk merchant account providers, require the CVV, so you should check your merchant account terms before disabling CVV verification and make sure that you have another way of verifying your customers’ identities, such as through an online store account.
+However, most payment gateways and merchant service providers, especially high-risk merchant account agent program providers, require the CVV, so you should check your merchant account terms before disabling CVV verification and make sure that you have another way of verifying your customers’ identities, such as through an online store account.

 The biggest reason why you should use CVV verification is to protect your business from fraud.
 If a customer inputs an incorrect CVV code, you can reject the transaction.
 However, in most cases, the sale will still go through and simply be flagged as a non-match.
 This allows you to investigate whether a purchase is fraudulent.
 Your merchant service provider typically charges higher fees for flagged transactions.
-Since fraud is a major concern for high-risk merchant accounts, their providers may require CVV verification.
+Since fraud is a major concern for high-risk merchant accounts bad credit, their providers may require CVV verification.

 CVV codes are meant to protect your business from fraud and customers from identity theft.
 CVV codes do not reduce your credit card processing fees, but you save money in the long run because fewer fraudulent purchases are made.
 Customers should still watch out for phishing scams, but CVVs make these more challenging.
 Merchants can help customers feel secure by setting up payment gateways and merchant service accounts with CVV verification.